Create 3D data from 2D imagery

 - For Create Point Clouds, confirm that LAS is checked and the other options are unchecked.

 Next, you'll choose the output file types for the 3D textured mesh.
-The first format, Scene Layer Package, is a file type that can be opened in ArcGIS and shared to ArcGIS Online, making it the appropriate choice for your goals.
-The next format, OBJ, is a widely-accepted file format for 3D graphics and can be opened in a variety of applications.
-It's also a key component of the Scene Layer Package, so it must remain checked for you to create the Scene Layer Package.
-FBX, AutoCAD DXF, and PLY are other file types that you can create but are not necessary for the Scene Layer Package.
-Lastly, you can choose to create a 3D PDF.
-A 3D PDF is similar to a normal PDF but is capable of displaying 3D images.
-Because PDFs do not require a GIS application to run, they can be easily shared with your stakeholders.
+You can open the scene layer package (SLPK) file type in ArcGIS and share it to ArcGIS Online, making it the appropriate choice for your goals.
+The next format, OBJ, is a widely accepted file format for 3D graphics and can be opened in a variety of applications.
+It's also a key component of the scene layer package, so it must remain checked for you to create the scene layer package.

 You'll accept the default values for the remaining settings, which determine the resolution and color balancing.
-You can learn more about these parameters in the Drone2Map for ArcGIS Help.
+You can learn more about these parameters in the ArcGIS Drone2Map Help.